JavaScript debugging reference

 Step through code

-Once your code is paused, step through it, one line at a time, investigating control flow and property values along the way.
+Once your code is paused, step through it, one expression at a time, investigating control flow and property values along the way.

 Step over line of code